 Second Rodeo Brewing Co. is one of three collaborations between restauranteur Jason Boso and brewer Justin Meyers.
 The 1,400-square-foot space, which features a retractable glass roof, will host on-site brewing, casual dining and live music.
-I met Meyers a few weeks ago at By the Horns Brewing in Mansfield.
+Meyers is currently head brewer at By the Horns Brewing in Mansfield.
 The St. Louis native brewed for three years in Munich, Germany, and now lives in Fort Worth.
-He said he was excited to bring Fort Worth its newest brewery.

-He is finalizing beer selections, but he plans to serve beers that pay tribute to iconic craft beer breweries like Sierra Nevada Brewing Company and Anchor Brewing Company.
+The beer list is being finalized, but plans include brews that pay tribute to iconic craft breweries like Sierra Nevada Brewing Company and Anchor Brewing Company.
 Meyers has an impressive brewing resume, and his beers will certainly make the Stockyards a destination for hopheads and beer lovers.
 The brewpub is still in the early stages of construction.